-Born out of the advent of professional rugby at the end of 1995, nine New Zealand provincial rugby unions came together to form the Wellington Hurricanes for the start of the inaugural Super 12 competition in 1996.
+Born out of the advent of professional rugby at the end of 1995, nine New Zealand provincial rugby unions came together to form the Hurricanes for the start of the inaugural Super 12 competition in 1996.
 The Wellington, Taranaki, Manawatu, Hawke's Bay, East Coast, Poverty Bay, Wanganui, Wairarapa-Bush and Horowhenua-Kapiti unions all formed the Hurricanes region.
-The new franchise was the largest of the five in New Zealand, representing 920,000 people and has provided 20 seasons of spectacular highlights.
+In December 2013 Taranaki chnaged allegiance to the Chiefs.

 The Hurricanes played the very first Super 12 match in 1996 against the Blues in Palmerston North and centre Alama Ieremia scored the competition's first try.
 Although the Hurricanes lost 28-36 and won just three of 11 matches in the first year against Transvaal, the Highlanders and the Chiefs, the foundations had been laid.

 The second season in 1997 was the year the Hurricanes lit up the Super 12.
 Developing their own brand of 'ruck and run rugby' they galloped into the semi-finals for the first time on the back of a series of exhilarating wins.
 These included big wins over the Bulls in New Plymouth and the Cheetahs and Highlanders in Wellington, while Christian Cullen and Tana Umaga scored 23 tries between them during the year.
 30,400 people packed Athletic Park to see the team defeated narrowly by the Brumbies in the last round, the team they missed out to in the semi-final a a week later in Canberra.